alcatrazEscapee/Cordy/docs/language.md

 - `+`, `-`, `*`, `/`: Addition, Subtraction, Multiplication, and Division.
   - Note: multiplying a `str` and an `int` repeats the string by the int number of times, as in Python.
   - Note: addition with `str` will convert other arguments to a string and concatenate them.
-  - Division for integers with a remainder rounds to negative infinity, and obeys the relation `-(a / b) == -a / b == a / -b` when it comes to negative operands.
+  - `/` for integers and complex numbers is floor division, rounding to negative infinity.
 - `a ** b` computes a raised to the power of b.
 - `a % b` computes the mathematical modulo `a mod b`, and will always return a value in `[0, b)`.
+  - When `a` is a string, this behaves like Python's string formatting `%` operator.
 - `&`, `|`, and `^` are bitwise AND, OR, and XOR, respectively. `<<` and `>>` are left and right shifts.
   - Shifts be negative values shift in reverse, so `1 >> -3` is `8`.
 - `!` computes a logical not of boolean inputs, or a bitwise not of integer inputs.